Art Styles in Mobile Gaming

 Classifying a well-known game such as Among Us (a survival strategy game) according to these three criteria results in the following categories: Cartoon Art Style, Minimalistic Sub-Art, and Sci-Fi/Futuristic Theme.

 While considering the top-grossing games, we can see that cartoon and realism are the most popular art styles, as we can see in the chart below.
 The United States is a big market for video games and can be taken as a reference for western countries.
 However, if we take a look at the top-grossing games in Japan, this would be different (by a lot).

 But this is the big picture, so to bring more light here we have broken down this into different mobile game genres.
-By matching the genres with the art styles, it simple to see how the best-performing mobile games are distributed.
+By matching the genres with the art styles, it is simple to see the distribution of how the best-performing mobile games.